AdobeDocs/ff-services-docs/src/pages/firefly-api/guides/concepts/terminology.md

 # Terminology

-This section provides definitions and details for terms and parameters to be aware of when using the [Firefly APIs](../api/image_generation/V3/) and documentation.
+This section provides definitions and details for terms and parameters to be aware of when you use the [Firefly APIs](../api/image_generation/V3/) and documentation.

 ## Seed